 Since 2014, I have been a returning instructor for the UCLA Sci|Art Nanolab, now called UCLA Sci|Art Lab + Studio.
 With five other instructors and guest lecturers, we use hands-on learning on nanoscience, media art, ecology, and interdisciplinary collaboration to encourage kids to imagine the impossible, and rethink the possible.

 In May 2018 I began working with the Genesis STEAM Lab, in which kids can use creativity and technology to learn and propose solutions to real world needs.
-In a partnership, Genesis brought me to the Boys and Girls Clubs of Metro Los Angeles, where I worked as the STEAM coordinator for the clubs and as an instructor for kindergarten to eighth grade students at Challengers, the South Central LA Club House until August 2019.
+In a partnership, Genesis brought me to the Boys and Girls Clubs of Metro Los Angeles, where I worked as the STEAM coordinator for the clubs and as an instructor for K-12 students at Challengers, the South Central LA Club House until August 2019.

 Stress related health concerns led me to begin practicing Kundalini Yoga in 2013 and I have since trained to be a yoga instructor with Tarn Taran Kaur Khalsa in the Philippines in 2017-2018.
 It’s a pleasure to be sharing the teachings that have brought so much health and joy to my life, and integrating them into my practice as an artist and educator.
 In workshops I integrate Kundalini yoga with art and science as an extension of my own personal practice, to spark a path of intuition and inspiration in others.
 We do collage, drawing, painting, and in more advanced workshops integrate electrical circuits into artworks.
 Currently I teach yoga classes and yoga-art-science workshops out of my home in Echo Park and at occasionally at some yoga studios in the region.
 If interested, let me know so you can come to a class sometime!

 I also taught Yoga a few times at the Boys and Girls Clubs of Metro LA!
 We had lots of fun and the kids took away some useful self-care skills.